JonnycatMeow/hxCodec-2.5.1/README.md

 ## Instructions
 **These are for Friday Night Funkin' mostly so it may not work for your HaxeFlixel project.**
+## Note
+the video has to be 1280 × 720 or else it will crash
 ### 1. Install the Haxelib:

 ```cmd